 Online Nonimmigrant Electronic Visa Application DS-160

-Important Note: If the application is incomplete, you will be required to reschedule your appointment and complete the application.
+Important Note: If the application is incomplete or inaccurate, you will be required to reschedule your appointment and complete the application.
 Therefore, ensure that the DS-160 application is accurately completed including Travel History and Education.
+You may complete the DS-160 by navigating to the link on this page or through www.ustraveldocs.com.

 The DS-160 is a fully integrated online application form that is used to collect the necessary application information from persons seeking a nonimmigrant visa.
 The DS-160 is submitted electronically to the post where the applicant will apply for the visa via the Internet.
 Consular Officers will use the information entered on the DS-160 to process the visa application and, combined with a personal interview, will determine an applicant’s eligibility for a nonimmigrant visa.